mattiadg/BoardGames/README.md

 git clone https://github.com/mattiadg/BoardGames.git
 ```

-then enter into the directory of TicTacToe
+Then enter into the directory of TicTacToe
 ```
 cd BoardGames/TicTacToe
 ```

-ans simply use the Makefile to install
+And simply use the Makefile to install
 ```
 make tictactoe
 ```